What makes (or breaks) a seven-figure crowdfunding campaign?

 What do you visualize when you think of McDonald’s?
 Golden arches?
 The happiest of meals?

-McDonald’s, like many other big name brands, have spent billions of dollars to establish their consumer based brand equity and take over your mental real estate.
-You are trying to build association between certain images and your brand.
+McDonald’s, like many other big-name brands, have spent billions of dollars to establish their consumer based brand equity and take over your mental real estate.
+You are trying to build associations between certain images and your brand.

 Once again, this imagery is something to put to the test in the pre-campaign phase through digital marketing.

 Segments of your potential backers’ brains are prime real estate that your brand can own through brand association.
 Make them think of you when they hear a certain phrase or see an image featured on your ad.